AlaaKhaled123/repo_browser/README.md

 The rebo browser app lets you directly view the public repositories of any user on GITHUB.

-The app developed using Flutter is an open source framework by Google so available for Android and IOS.
+The app developed using Flutter is an open source framework by Google so available for Android and IOS using Dart as a programming language.

 The user inputs the GITHUB username and then the app sends request to "api.github.com" and returns with list of the public repositories.